lucas-r-leite/fullstack-challenge-cubenetwork/readme.md

 A Spring Boot application for managing users and their participations.

 This application provides a RESTful API for creating, reading, updating, and deleting users.
-Each user has a unique name and a participation value, which cannot exceed 100% when combined with other users.
+Each user has a first name, last name, enterprise and a participation value, which cannot exceed 100% when combined with other users in the same enterprise.

 ## API Endpoints